The Whaleback Site Guide

 Special notes:

 The nearest bailout, Hunter LZ is a working cattle ranch and should be treated as such.
 Please read LZ rules below.
-The Wells Land and the LongSword Vineyard LZ is a viable LZ options in appropriate conditions.
+The Wells Land, Phil’s Farm and the LongSword Vineyard LZ is a viable LZ options in appropriate conditions.

 Note LongSword LZ is only open when their tasting room is open.
 See LongSword rules for details